kekerocker/AhoyTestProject/README.md

 P.S.
 Didn't polished this app enough (for example I'm not checking if permission is not granted (when you disallow to share geolocation)) because I have a job to do, but I made all tasks.

 P.S.S I used different api to gather weather info for few days further, they are limited to 10 request a day (had 1 already to check how it's working, be careful.
-If limit is out, ask me, I will disable it.)
+If limit is out, ask me, I will disable daily forecast.)